AlseinX/Extensions/README.md

 ## Working On Progress

-This lib is on alpha version, features are being added while using.
+This library is on testing version, features are being added while using.